Navigation

 Do I lose control of my money?

 No. You remain the foundation's director and control all investment and grant decisions.
 You can also pay yourself and family members reasonable compensation for foundation work.
+This is the big difference between leveraging a private foundation versus a public nonprofit or a donor-advised-fund (DAF) - you and your family maintain 100% control over decision-making.

 What are the ongoing requirements?